-ForgePoint Capital

-ForgePoint Capital is the premier cybersecurity venture fund investing in transformative companies protecting the digital world.
-With \$770 million of assets under management, the firm is one of the most active investors in early and growth-stage cybersecurity startups with over 25 global investments.
+ForgePoint Capital ForgePoint Capital is the premier cybersecurity venture fund investing in transformative companies protecting the digital world.
+With \$770 million of assets under management, the firm is one of the most active investors in early and growthstage cybersecurity startups with over 25 global investments.
 Based in the San Francisco Bay Area, the firm partners with exceptional cybersecurity entrepreneurs, visionaries, and leaders worldwide.

-Will Lin is a managing director and a founding team member at ForgePoint Capital.
-He has been an avid technology enthusiast for decades, building his first computer in elementary school and starting online businesses while completing his bachelor's degree at the University of California, Berkeley.
+his first computer in elementary school and starting online businesses while completing his bachelor's degree at the University of California, Berkeley.
 Focusing on security startups for a decade, he has helped invest more than \$150 million across 20+ cybersecurity companies to date.

-Connie Qian is an investor at ForgePoint Capital focused on early-stage cybersecurity startups.
-Prior to joining ForgePoint, Connie spent time at Square in a role spanning strategic finance and business operations.
+a role spanning strategic finance and business operations.
 She also spent several years in equity research at Goldman Sachs and Baird, developing deep expertise in the hardware and enterprise technology sectors.
 Connie earned a BS in Applied Economics from Cornell University and an MBA from the University of Pennsylvania's Wharton School.
+SURVIVAL GUIDE Will Lin is a managing director and a founding team member at ForgePoint Capital.
+He has been an avid technology enthusiast for decades, building Connie Qian is an investor at ForgePoint Capital focused on earlystage cybersecurity startups.
+Prior to joining ForgePoint, Connie spent time at Square in